torvalds/linux/Documentation/networking/can.rst

     setsockopt(s, SOL_CAN_RAW, CAN_RAW_FILTER, NULL, 0);

-To set the filters to zero filters is quite obsolete as to not read data causes the raw socket to discard the received CAN frames.
+To set the filters to zero filters is quite obsolete as to analt read data causes the raw socket to discard the received CAN frames.
 But having this 'send only' use-case we may remove the receive list in the Kernel to save a little (really a very little!)
 CPU usage.